 Indian Manufacturers who’ve joined Make in India:

 Many companies, both foreign and domestic have now started establishing manufacturing units in India.
-For instance, Hyderabad smartphone maker Celkon, who were earlier outsourcing from China, have set up its own manufacturing unit in Medchal, Telangana as a part of the initiative.
+For instance, Hyderabad smartphone maker Celkon, who was earlier outsourcing from China, has set up its own manufacturing unit in Medchal, Telangana as a part of the initiative.
 Celkon’s unit in Medchal is equipped with four assembly lines and has a production capacity of 2 lakh units a month.

 Back in January 2015, domestic smartphone manufacturer Spice Group made an investment worth Rs.
 500 crore, stating that the company would set up a manufacturing unit in Uttar Pradesh.
 The unit will further bolster the company’s strategy to sell affordable mobile smartphones in India which are locally manufactured.

 Later that month, Micromax also announced its plans to invest Rs.
 2000 crore in setting up three new manufacturing units in Andhra Pradesh, Telangana, and Rajasthan.
 The company is aiming at reducing dependence on imports by increasing domestic production to attain its 100 percent ‘Make in India’ plans.

 By 2020, Micromax is gunning for the top five spots globally in the smartphone market.
 It’s the only Indian smartphone brand that is among the top 10 global smartphone brands.

 Hyun Chil Hong, president & chief executive officer (CEO), Samsung South Asia, also announced the company’s plans to establish “MSME-Samsung Technical schools” in India as a part of the initiative.
 The Korean giant also announced an investment of Rs.
 5.17 crore for expanding its manufacturing unit in Noida, and added it would start manufacturing its Z1 handset in India.